Aishwaryakalidoss/Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools/README.md

-# Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools
-Ex No: 01     Implementation & Analysis of D-flipflop using Cadence EDA Tools
+## Ex No: 03   Implementation & Analysis of D-flipflop using Cadence EDA Tools

-Aim:
+## Aim:
 To design and implement a D-flip-flop using Cadence EDA tools, simulate its behavior, and analyze key performance parameters such as timing, power consumption, and resource utilization for a comprehensive understanding of sequential logic circuits.

-Tools Required:
+##Tools Required:
 •	Personal Computer
 •	Cadence Virtuoso Software